terryaney/KatApp.Provider/katapp documentation.md

 # To Document

-Available on the options...document them
+Delegates available on the options...document them
     // If custom submit code is needed, can provide implementation here submitCalculation?: SubmitCalculationDelegate;
     // If client provides for a way to get registration data, can provide implementation here